 Professionalism in the fish farming sector on the side of fish farmers still remains low.
 They need to strongly digitize fish farming practices.

-On overall, fish farming in Kenya lacks decades behind.
+Overall, fish farming in Kenya lacks decades behind.
 Even though the need for fish consumption has evolved.

 It is important and urgent for fish farming in Kenya to under revamping to ensure the relevance of the industry in modern Kenya.